Who needs Maguire? Leicester have Soyuncu, the Turkey centre-half with super-human strength | Goal.com

 Certainly, the concerns which surfaced following Maguire's departure to Old Trafford have been soothed by Soyuncu and his fine form, with the Turkey international having played a major role in Leicester shipping just seven goals this season – only leaders Liverpool have conceded fewer.

-Certainly, Soyuncu initially struggled to settle in England, after his £19m ($24m) transfer from Freiburg last season, but Hamit Altintop, the former ace now working in youth and coaching development for the Turkish Football Federation, says that Rodgers deserves immense credit for the way in which he handled the 23-year-old's situation.
+Soyuncu initially struggled to settle in England, after his £19m ($24m) transfer from Freiburg last season, but Hamit Altintop, the former Schalke and Bayern Munich ace now working in youth and coaching development for the Turkish Football Federation, says that Rodgers deserves immense credit for the way in which he handled the 23-year-old's situation.

 "We had meetings with Caglar to discuss his development and he was a little bit nervous [about his lack of game time]," Altintop told Goal at Leaders Week in London, as he presented Istanbul's plan to host the Champions League final in 2020.

-"Young people always think that if they aren't playing, that they are bad players or that they need to join another team.
+"Young people always think that, if they aren't playing, they are bad players or that they need to join another team.
 But it’s all part of the learning process.

 "I think Leicester is a good team for the development of players like Caglar.
 The time when you use these players is important and Caglar is now ready.